centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ses.md

 There is no charge for the Amazon SES metrics reported in CloudWatch.
 They're provided as part of the Amazon SES service.

-The Amazon SES Centreon Plugin uses the Amazon Cloudwatch APIs to collect the related metrics and status.
+The *Amazon SES* Centreon Plugin-Pack uses the Amazon Cloudwatch APIs to collect the related metrics and status.

 ## Plugin-Pack assets